lanhzwind/svSolver-on-Clusters/Sherlock.md

 Run the job
 ~~~
-#Use base nodes
 sbatch example.job
-#Use own partition
+#Use own partition, if the partition is not specified in example.job
 sbatch -p <partition_name> example.job
-#use other owner's partition
+#use other owner's partition, if the partition is not specified in example.job
 sbatch -p owners example.job
 ~~~